0x4n3/CoDAT/README.md

+# Introduction

+## Why Document Code?

+* Code is notoriously difficult to understand
+* Huge "semantic gap" between what the code looks like and what it actually does at runtime.
+This gap is responsible for:
+    * Bugs, including security bugs which lead to exploits
+    * Failures in deployed systems
+    * Cost overruns/missed deadlines/project cancellation

+## The Traditional Code Review

+According to the landmark study, "Comparing the Effectiveness of Software Testing Strategies" by Basili and Selby:

+> With the professional programmers, code reading detected more software faults and had a higher fault detection rate than did functional or structural testing.”

+Thus, code reviews themselves serve an important role in secure software development.
+However, the implementation can severely impact the effectiveness of a code review.

+## How Documentation Supports Code Reviews

+Based on the paper, "Comments on Comments: Where Code Review and Documentation Meet" by Rao, et. al. We observe the following:

+* There is a parallel between documentation and code reviews.
+* Oftentimes, it's been found that strong documentation aids in a strong code review.

+In addition, according to "Code Reviews Do Not Find Bugs" by Czerwonka, et. al. There are two key factors in where current code reviews fall short:

+* Current code reviews are informal and asynchronous
+* Commenting and documentation standards are loosely defined and heavily influenced by reviewer’s experience

+There exists a need to approach the intersection of Code Reviews and Documentation in both a strategic and measured way.

 # CoDAT: Code Comprehension and Maintenance via Effective Documentation

+## The Code Review Vision

+1. We need a way to formalize small-scale code reviews that support a larger base of code.
+2. Frequent and dynamic is better than formal and static.
+3. Model behavior based off of source control systems such as Git or Subversion.

+## The Components of CoDAT

 Code Comprehension and Maintenance via Effective Documentation, or CoDAT, creates a narrative framework to engage developers in sustainable code documentation practices.
 CoDAT implements this vision by